Larry Stanton: Breakdown

 In 1979, the death of Stanton's mother from cancer, combined with increasing alcohol addiction, resulted in a breakdown for which he had to be hospitalized.
 By 1981, he fully recovered and found a new passion for painting.
-The faces of his family, friends and the boys he met became the primary focus of his work.
+The faces of his family, friends and the young men he met became the primary focus of his work.

 Death

 Stanton died of AIDS-related complications in 1984.

 Exhibitions, media, and retrospectives

 Stanton appeared briefly in the 1973 biographical documentary about David Hockney, A Bigger Splash.

 In 1983, he had a show at the Holly Solomon Gallery in New York City.
 In 1984 he showed at the Aaron Berman Gallery, at PS 1 and at the Magic Gallery in New York City.
 After he died, his collected works were shown at the Charles Cowles Gallery in NYC in 1987.
 The Daniel Cooney Fine Art gallery in Chelsea, New York, exhibits "It Doesn't Thunder Every Day", May through July 2021, featuring 20 works on paper in colored pencil and pastel that capture the face of a lost generation just as the AIDS epidemic was in its early stages.

 Stanton is the subject of Roland Tec's biopic "Thunder Every Day" (Pinkplot Productions).

 Stanton's work is in the permanent collection of the Leslie-Lohman Museum of Gay and Lesbian Art in New York City.

 A new monograph of Stanton's life and work was published by Apartmento magazine in 2022 edited by Fabio Cherstich and Arthur Lambert titled 'Think of me When it Thunders'.

 In 2022, Acne Studios launched a small collection of articles and housewares titled "Acne Loves Larry Stanton" based on Stanton's works.